 - Employment and construction scenarios

-Digging into the numbers New Hampshire is expected to fair better then Vermont.
+Digging into the numbers New Hampshire is expected to fare better then Vermont.
 For Vermont border towns where SALT (State and Local Taxes) may exceed $10,000 it remains to be seen what kind of market impact we will see but current data is suggesting a negative impact on the home values.
 The concern being, with the loss of available deductions for mortgage interest rate and SALT exceeding $10,000, homes located a few miles down the road in income tax free New Hampshire may be a more attractive option for home buyers.
 With towns such as Hanover already experiencing a high demand on the real estate market and low supply, this could push the home prices in that town higher.

 Home prices in New Hampshire are expected to increase by 0.1% considering the tax impact, current market conditions,interest rate effect, and the employment and construction momentum.